World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 Mark’s right.
 Armani has to just block that with his feet, De Gea style.
 You’re never going to get down to that with a hand if there’s any pace on it.
 Be effective, not perfect. https://t.co/IAOq9k0q0D

-Mbappe added a second four minutes later as he applied the finishing touch to a superb team move.
-Les Bleus played the ball out from goalkeeper Lloris and worked it up to Olivier Giroud to feed Mbappe who made no mistake.
+Mbappe added a second four minutes later, applying the finishing touch to a superb team move.
+Les Bleus played the ball out through midfield and worked it up to Olivier Giroud to feed Mbappe, who made no mistake.

-Football commentator Darren Fletcher said his performance is no surprise:
+Football commentator Darren Fletcher said his performance was no surprise:

 Darren Fletcher @DFletcherSport